 We’ve tried these tricks, and looked at cannabis grow lights research data, and find no evidence these methods make bloom phase shorter or more productive.

 Instead, these methods often cause needless stress for marijuana plants, leading to hermaphroditism, a longer bloom phase, and other problems.

 Torturing Marijuana Plants

-Some growers torture their marijuana plants, believing plants will react by hurrying up and finishing bloom phase.
+Some growers torture their marijuana plants, believing plants react to by hurrying up and finishing bloom phase.
 Torture tactics include creating drought conditions, light deprivation, starving plants of nutrients, and other cruelties.

-Ironically, many of the tactics growers use to shorten bloom phase decrease plant metabolism and floral maturation rate, leading to a longer bloom phase, lower harvest weight, and less cannabinoid percentages.
+Ironically, many tactics growers use to shorten bloom phase decrease plant metabolism and floral maturation rate, leading to longer bloom phase, lower harvest weight, and less cannabinoid percentages.

-The best thing you can do is give your plants the optimum environment, lighting, reverse osmosis water, fertigation cycles, root zone size and feed program for their entire life cycle.
+Try giving your plants optimum environment, lighting, reverse osmosis water, fertigation cycles, root zone size and feed program for their entire life cycle.

 Adopt a calmer attitude towards bloom phase.
 Like fine wine, your marijuana buds need time to ripen and mature so they’re as heavy, tasty, aromatic, and potent as possible.

 General Hydroponics makes a product called “Bush Load” that they claim accelerates bud formation and makes “harder” buds.